csci-e-29/0000aa-pset-0-starter/README.md

 ### Python Quality (10 points)

-We will comment on your overall quality of documentation, commenting, appropriate variable names, usage of higher-level code, etc.
+We will comment on your overall quality of documentation, commenting, appropriate variable names, usage of higher-level code, etc.  Be sure to look at Code Climate reports to help you improve.

 ### Git History (10 points)